How We Got Started and Eventually Became the UK’s Top Mediums

 “Most people leave jobs like that to the undertakers,” says Cliff “But Olive always looked like a million dollars in life and I intended that she see out her last moments in style.
 I dressed her in her finest jewelry and favorite pink dress and jacket.

 “Then Craig turned to Sue and said ‘And talking about clothes, you’ve gone from rags to riches.
 You’re now a regular Imelda Marcos.’
 Craig was spot on again A few months before she died Olive had sold her house and went on a massive shopping spree.
 Sue inherited her clothes which included 8 unopened boxes of new shoes and about another 40 pairs of used ones.”

-“Craig said that I’d had her wedding ring made smaller so that her son Graham could wear it and that she now had something very important to say ‘She’s saying’ said Craig ‘that you’ve done nothing wrong for Graham, in fact she’s very pleased with what you’ve done and organised.”
+“Craig said that I’d had her wedding ring made smaller so that her son Graham could wear it and that she now had something very important to say ‘She’s saying’ said Craig ‘that you’ve done nothing wrong for Graham, in fact, she’s very pleased with what you’ve done and organized.”

 This was the vital piece of information that Sue and Cliff had longed to hear.
 Although Graham lives in care, Sue and Cliff have made him part of their own family.
 He comes to stay regularly and particularly loves staying for the New Year.
 “We’re both convinced now that life goes on after death” concludes Sue “But it’s equally comforting to know that the people we love who’ve passed over can see and comment on the work that we continue in their memory.

 TOP MEDIUMS: Jane helps people